mwfj/reactor_server_cpp/docs/architecture.md

          Dispatcher, EventHandler
 ```

 Layers 1–2 are the transport.
 Layers 3–5 are the protocol.
-Layer 6 is the gateway (upstream connectivity + DNS resolution).
-Layer 7 is the inbound traffic-management middleware (auth, rate limiting, circuit breaking).
+Layer 6 is the gateway (upstream connectivity + proxy engine + DNS resolution).
+Layer 7 is the inbound traffic-management middleware (auth, rate limiting, circuit breaking, observability emission).
 HTTP/1.x and HTTP/2 are parallel handlers at Layer 3, selected by `ProtocolDetector` at connection time.
 Both converge on the same `HttpRouter` at Layer 4.
 ConnectionHandler supports both inbound (server) and outbound (client) connections.
+Upstream traffic mirrors the layering: the proxy engine dispatches per request through an H1 or H2 codec based on per-upstream `http2.enabled` + ALPN negotiation.
+H2 upstream sessions follow a donated-lease pattern — one real `UpstreamLease` is held for the multiplexed session lifetime; per-request transactions route as sentinel reuses through the existing session.

 `DnsResolver` is owned by `HttpServer` and is used at two points: (1) bind-host resolution during `Start()`, and (2) upstream hostname re-resolution during each `Reload()`.
 IP-literal upstreams bypass `DnsResolver` entirely.